Using Cruit Navigating Your Journey

 Common Questions

-You don't need a perfect 10-year plan; you need a plan that changes with you.
-Use the tool to track what you are good at right now.
-By writing down your wins today, you create data that shows you what your next logical step should be.
+You don't need a perfect 10-year plan.
+Track what you do well right now.
+Writing down your wins today creates data that points you toward your next logical step.

-Feeling tired often comes from feeling powerless, not just from too much work.
+Fatigue often comes from feeling replaceable, not from overwork.
 When you feel like you can be easily replaced, work drains you.

 Switching to an active growth plan gives you back control.
-By taking real charge of your direction, you move from just surviving a job to designing a career that truly supports your life.
+Taking real charge of your direction shifts you from surviving a job to designing a career that supports your life.
+That shift, from powerless to intentional, is what reduces stress.

 Take Control of Your Path